kimble4/CrossMgr/SprintTimer/helptxt/Hardware.md

 Additionally, the version information may be clicked on to download the debugging log.

 #### Settings page
-This allows you to set the trap distance (in metres), select a unit for the speed display, or enable the input test mode.
+This allows you to set the **trap distance** (in metres), select a **unit** for the speed display, or enable the **input test mode**.
 Press 'Set' to apply the settings, or 'Back' to return to the main page.

 ### Input Test Mode
-Input test mode can be enabled from the settings page of the web interface, or from the [Sprint Timer properties][SprintTimerProperties] of the SprintTimer application.
+Input test mode can be enabled from the **settings** page of the web interface, or from the [Sprint Timer properties][SprintTimerProperties] of the **SprintTimer application**.

-In test mode, the input latches are continuously reset by the microcontroller, with the effect that the [Latch LED][LatchLEDs] reflect the state of the inputs in real time.
-This is useful for troubleshooting wiring problems and aligning optical beam-breaks.
+In test mode, the input latches are **continuously reset** by the microcontroller, with the effect that the [Latch LED][LatchLEDs] reflect the state of the inputs in real time.
+This is useful for troubleshooting wiring problems and aligning optical beam-breaks.  **No timing can be performed** while in test mode.

 ### NTP server
 The unit operates as a stratum 1 [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) time server on UDP port `123`.
 This may be useful for synchronising the host computer's clock to GPS time.
 If the PPS signal is not available, the stratum will be lowered accordingly.